 The definition of “disability” is broader in Jersey.
-Someone is deemed to have a “disability” under the Regulations if they have one or more ‘long-term physical, mental, intellectual or sensory impairments’ which can adversely affect their ability to engage or participate in any activity in respect of which an act of discrimination is prohibited under the Regulations.
+Someone is deemed to have a “disability” under the Law if they have one or more ‘long-term physical, mental, intellectual or sensory impairments’ which can adversely affect their ability to engage or participate in any activity in respect of which an act of discrimination is prohibited under the Law.
 A long-term impairment is defined as one which has lasted, or is expected to last, for not less than 6 months or is expected to last for the rest of that individual’s life.

 Long-COVID in Jersey

-There is currently no definitive answer to whether Long COVID would satisfy the statutory definition as set out in the Regulations.
+There is currently no definitive answer to whether Long COVID would satisfy the statutory definition as set out in the Law.
 However, it is highly likely that Long COVID, in certain circumstances, is capable of meeting the statutory definition of ‘disability’.
 Establishing Long COVID remains a grey area, as medical experts remain unsure as to the average length of symptoms of long COVID and their fluctuating nature.
 Any decision will be based on the individual circumstances of the case and will depend on the severity of symptoms.

-Satisfying the ‘adverse’ and ‘long term’ requirements set out in the Regulations will be a relatively difficult exercise for employees to prove.
+Satisfying the ‘adverse’ and ‘long term’ requirements set out in the Law will be a relatively difficult exercise for employees to prove.
 In the case of Burke, Mr Burke was able to establish that he could not walk to the nearby shop, needed help with cooking, and shopping, had difficulty concentrating and also had disturbed sleep.
 The symptoms were considered sufficiently substantial (even though their severity varied day-to-day) and long-term (as they were capable of lasting 12 months), to meet the test.
 The decision in Burke is not binding.
 Not every Long COVID sufferer will meet the definition of disability.
 It may however, be relied upon in Jersey to strength the case of those employees who are living with long COVID or currently signed off on long-term sickness absence.

 Long COVID in the Workplace

-If an employee is able to claim that Long COVID amounts to a disability under the Regulations, employers who do not handle these cases correctly leave themselves open to potential claims of discrimination and unfair dismissal.
+If an employee is able to claim that Long COVID amounts to a disability under the Law, employers who do not handle these cases correctly leave themselves open to potential claims of discrimination and unfair dismissal.
 There are a number of steps that employers can take to protect themselves:

 Ensuring the Staff Handbook is up-to-date to allow management of long periods of sickness absence efficiently and in a considered manner.